kroffo/kroffo.github.io/index.md

 inventing my own puzzle, pictured on the right above.
 This was for my [Honors Thesis]({{ site.baseurl }}/docs/thesis.pdf) at SUNY Oswego.
 (Fall 2015 - Fall 2016)

-When I'm not at work, I have several hobbies I devote my time to.
-First and foremost, I am a gamer.
-Video games allow me to stay in touch with friends from back home in upstate New York, and allow me to keep my brain active while not at work, constantly working to solve puzzles or develop effective strategies to overcome my opponents.
-I also enjoy playing guitar, where I largely focus on metal and rock.
-One of the most interesting hobbies of mine is collecting and solving Rubik's cubes!
+When I'm not at work, I am surely spending time with my lovely wife Lexi, and our toddler Layla.
+I also enjoy playing video games as well as playing guitar.
+I've had many other hobbies over the years, the most interesting of which is collecting and solving Rubik's cubes!
 I have around 100 Rubik's cube-like puzzles, including one which I personally invented and 3D printed for a research project in college.
 The Roffo Cube is pictured below.

 <div class="topPhotos" id="head">